rwd2/quakestat_warfork/README.md

 # Description
 Commandline shell script that displays server and playerinfo for the game Warfork.
 It is meant for Linux but should work on any system that supports 'sh' shell scripts.

+Right now it is configured to show only human players.
+Servers with no human players, and 'tv' servers are filtered out.

-It currently has zero options.
+The script has zero options.
 So if you want to change the sorting and filtering you need to edit quakestat.xsl.
-Right now it shows only servers that have at least one player with a non-zero ping. 'tv' servers are not shown.

 Dependencies are qstat (or quakestat) and libxslt